 Just as yoga as therapy changed my life, I see it change others.
 Altering the landscape of health care with the recognition of the value of Yoga Therapy gives hope to the future of medicine.
 And the Yoga Therapy Rx IV program is on the forefront of perpetuating this transformation.

 Birch, Kelly, “Yoga Therapy Meets Modern Medicine.”
 Yoga Therapy Today Winter 2013: p.
 42. Print. http://www.sytar.org/yttwinter2013/index.html

 Desikachar, T.K.V., (1995) The Heart of Yoga: Developing a Personal Practice.
 Rochester, Vermont: Inner Traditions International.

 Teri Roseman, BA, YTRx-500C, POLY-500, CYT, RYT-500 is the executive director and founder of LiveYoga Wellness.
 She works with clients individually, teaches group and corporate classes, and host workshops and seminars.
-She is currently enrolled in the LMU Yoga Therapy Rx IV program.
+She is a graduate of the LMU Yoga Therapy Rx IV program.